 This section summarizes changes to the FAST primary input file between major releases.

+Changes in FAST v8.12.00a-bjj

+ChkptTime was added to the primary FAST input file.

+The AeroDyn v14 input file does not contain the name of the InflowWind file.
+I removed the SI variable as well as HubHt and WindFile.
+I also added an additional header line.

+InflowWind has its own input file

+CompInflow and InflowFile were added to the primary FAST input file.

+AeroMod = 2 is a new option, which allows the user to choose AeroDyn v15.

 Changes in FAST v8.10.00a-bjj

 The primary input file of FAST v8.10.00a-bjj is the same as that of FAST v8.09.00a-bjj, however the code accepts an additional option for CompMooring.
 The input files for the MAP++ and ServoDyn modules have been modified in this version.